 We love the child-friendly Utz Factory Tour because of the incredible access it allows with the tour set up- and because they offer it year round.
 An elevated walkway allows all children to view the work performed on the factory floor.
 With wide halls, small children can freely move around as older siblings listen to the recorded information at each section.
 Informative and fun, the tour ends with a free bag of their delicious chips.
 Trust me, the kids will be delighted.

-Gettysburg Battlefield- Battlefield Tours and Ghost Tours
+Gettysburg Battlefield- Battlefield Tours

 The Gettysburg Battlefield is well known for its historical significance to our country.
 The sacrifices and decisions made on the field continue to bring pride to our country’s citizens and thousands come to pay their respects and learn more about the events that transpired in this part of the country.